 - Supports Let’s Encrypt, SSH, WP-CPI, Git and other developer tools

-- Daily Backups with regular updates
+- Daily automatic backups with regular updates

-- Free website migrations
+- Free unlimited basic migrations

 Pricing Plans for Kinsta’s Managed WordPress Hosting

 I’ll be honest, Kinsta isn’t the cheapest option on our list here.
 However, it certainly offers some of the best value for your money in this space.
-How much should you expect to part with for a managed hosting plan from Kinsta?
+How much should you expect to part with for a managed WordPress hosting plan from Kinsta?